-Technology
+Best Champagne

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Find out how Veuve Clicquot and Moët compare with supermarket Champagne in our fizz taste test

-Planning to treat your friends and family to a glass of Champagne this Christmas or new year?
-A glass of one of our Best Buys will be just that – and it need not be an expensive treat either.
+Find out how Champagne from leading supermarkets compares with Laurent-Perrier, Piper Heidsieck and Veuve Clicquot.

-Our expert panel taste tested Champagnes from big brands such as Veuve Clicquot and Moët & Chandon, alongside supermarkets' own labels.
-Here, we reveal the best Champagne for any special occasion.
+Our expert panel taste tested Champagnes from big brands, such as Laurent-Perrier, Piper Heidsieck and Veuve Clicquot, alongside supermarkets' own labels.
+We've found fantastic fizz for your festive table, including three Best Buy Champagnes that impressed with their elegant style and balance.

-If you're not a member, you can take out a £1 Which? trial to get instant access to this and all of our other reviews.
+Only logged in Which? members can view the results and tasting notes in the table below plus our wine expert's tips on the best wines to pair with everything from turkey to pudding for your Christmas dinner and beyond.

-Otherwise, you'll see an alphabetically ordered list of all the Champagnes we tested.
-Members can log in now to reveal the scores in the table below.
+If you're not yet a member, you’ll see an alphabetically ordered list of all the Champagnes we tested.
+Sign up for a Which? trial to get instant access.

-In our quest to find the best and worst Champagnes, we asked supermarkets to nominate one own-label or exclusive non-vintage brut white Champagne costing £35 or less and their own prosecco costing between £6 and £20 for us to taste test.
-We also included a few famous Champagne brands.

-We disguised all of the bottles before they were chilled and tasted by a panel of wine experts.
-Each expert tried the wines in a different order, before discussing their tasting notes and agreeing on a score for each bottle and which deserve to be Best Buys.
+We disguised all of the bottles before they were chilled, and they were tasted by a panel of wine experts using International Standards Organisation (ISO) wine glasses.
+Each expert tried the wines in a different order.
+They then discussed their tasting notes, agreed on a score for each bottle and decided which ones deserved to be Best Buys.
+Below, you can watch a timelapse video from our busy day of Christmas drinks taste testing.

+Our experts were looking for character, depth and complexity and, according to our panel, you should be able to taste ‘yeast and nuttiness’ in good Champagne.

-This year our wine experts were: Charles Metcalfe, author, wine and food speaker and co-chairman of the International Wine Challenge (IWC); Sam Caporn, Master of Wine, wine consultant, speaker, writer and IWC judge; Oz Clarke, award-winning wine writer, speaker and broadcaster; and Kathryn McWhirter, author, writer and translator, mainly about wine.
+This year our wine experts were: Sarah Abbott, Master of Wine, Swirl and Savour wine events founder, co-chairmen of the International Wine Challenge co-chair; Oz Clarke, award-winning wine writer, speaker and broadcaster; Helen McGinn, wine taster, author and international wine judge; Kathryn McWhirter, author, writer and translator (mainly about wine); and Charles Metcalfe, author, wine and food speaker and co-chairman of the International Wine Challenge (IWC)

 How to taste and serve ChampagneWatch our video to find out what our experts are looking for in Champagne, and get top tips for opening the bottle without wasting a drop.